Skip to content

 True

-Indicates if this component is active.
+Indicates if this element is active.

 id str